kevinlondon/kevinlondon.github.io/_posts/2021-10-13-asking-for-help.md

 you're doing something particularly unusual, it may be best to go back to more familiar ground and try a different approach.

-If you find yourself getting stuck or you're not sure where to start, it may be that you don't know the resources available to you.
+If you find yourself getting stuck multiple times a day or you're not sure where to start, it may be that you don't know the resources available to you.
 Perhaps there's a search engine you could use.
 It may be worth asking your teammates how they look for resources and see if they have a different process for searching.